Welcome

 Walking routes

-A selection of wonderful walks either starting from the trail, or crossing it at some point.
-Described with step-by-step photos and instructions, as well as fly-by videos.
+A selection of wonderful walks either starting from the Trail, or crossing it at some point, with step-by-step directions, photos, maps and downloadable GPX files for any walking app.

 Places of interest